-Our Mission: To bring dignity to individuals in need, and improve the lives of the homeless and marginalized through mobile showers, transportation, and sustainable solutions by means of outreach services.
+Our Mission: To bring dignity to individuals in need, and improve the lives of the homeless and marginalized through mobile showers, transportation, and sustainable solutions by means of outreach case management services.
 Our core offerings expand access to government and private programs through fact finding and referrals that positively impact the lives of the homeless and, as a consequence, all residents of Tuolumne County.

 Give Someone a Chance offers three key solutions to resolving homelessness:.

 1. We know that the most fundamental barrier for the homeless to find employment is showers and clean clothing.
 Currently there are only three shower facilities for homeless use in all of Tuolumne County.
 A mobile shower bus goes to where the homeless are provding hygiene and clean underwear, socks and a Field Kit with toilet essentials at each visit.